AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 2. Inadequate hardware

 Computer vision technology is implemented with a combination of software and hardware.
-To ensure the system’s effectiveness, a business needs to install high-resolution cameras, sensors, and bots.
+To ensure the system’s effectiveness, a business must install high-resolution cameras, sensors, and bots.
 This hardware can be costly and, if suboptimal or improperly installed, can lead to blind spots and ineffective CV systems.

 IoT-enabled sensors are also required in some CV systems; for example, a study presents the use of IoT-enabled flood monitoring sensors.